lcarlaw/meso/README.md

 | Serial (1 thread)     | No      | 1959.84s               | 8022.01%            |

 ### To do:
-- [] Improve download execution for archived THREDDS requests
+- [ ] Improve download execution for archived THREDDS requests
+- [ ] Build simple cressman or barnes surface analysis?
-- [] Figure out GR's polygon fill rules: stripes on contour-filled plots?
+- [ ] Figure out GR's polygon fill rules: stripes on contour-filled plots?
-- [] Centralized hosting of `windicons.png`.
+- [ ] Centralized hosting of `windicons.png`.
 Changes to `barbconfigs` in config file
-- [] Add capability to output images (.tif, high-res .png) of mesoanalysis parameters & upper-air variables
+- [ ] Add capability to output images (.tif, high-res .png) of mesoanalysis parameters & upper-air variables
 - [X] Build in automated checks for hung processes in the `run.py` driver
 - [X] Add better error logging to the download step

 ## Basic Setup Notes
-The setup here proceeds using Anaconda, as well as assuming a completely vanilla Python3 install.
+The setup proceeds using Anaconda, as well as assuming a completely vanilla Python3 install.

 ### Creating the base environment
 Run the following to create an Anaconda environment called `meso` with the required libraries: